 The Corsair Strafe RGB MK.2 Mechanical Gaming Keyboard has a USB passthrough for easy access to an additional USB port for device charging or headset use.
 The backlights on this keyboard are adjustable and come in a variety of colors.
 The included multimedia and volume keys make controlling your media while gaming simple and convenient.

 This keyboard also has 8MB of onboard profile storage with lighting and macro playback so users can take their gaming profiles with them.
-The mechanical switch on this keyboard is a 100% Cherry MX mechanical switch.
+The mechanical switch on this keyboard is a 100% linear Cherry MX Red mechanical switch.

 The keycaps on this keyboard are textured for easy grip and navigation.
 The keys on this keyboard also have full key rollover with 100% anti-ghosting capabilities.
 This means that regardless of how fast you type, every keystroke is registered accurately.